mikeroyal/Windows-11-Guide/README.md

 [Microsoft Dynamics 365](https://dynamics.microsoft.com/en-us/) is the essential business solution for busy professionals who need to engage with customers while staying productive at work and on the go.
 Arrive prepared for every appointment and update notes, tasks, and attachments.
 Along with relevant service and sales records.

-[Microsoft Intune](https://docs.microsoft.com/en-us/mem/intune/fundamentals/) is a cloud-based service that focuses on mobile device management (MDM) and mobile application management (MAM).
-Let's you control how your organization's devices are used, including mobile phones, tablets, and laptops.
-Intune also configures specific policies to control applications.

 [Microsoft Edge](https://www.microsoft.com/edge) is a cross-platform web browser developed by Microsoft.
 It is supported on Windows 11, Windows 10, Xbox, Android, iOS, macOS, and as a [preview for Linux](https://www.microsoftedgeinsider.com/en-us/download/?platform=linux).

 [Microsoft Azure](https://azure.microsoft.com) is a public cloud computing platform that comes with solutions developed by Microsoft including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Windows as a Service (WaaS), and Software as a Service (SaaS) that can be used for services such as analytics, virtual computing, storage, networking, and security.